HaeunYu/haeunyu.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a PhD student at the [CopeNLU](https://www.copenlu.com/).
+Currently, I'm a PhD student at the [CopeNLU](https://www.copenlu.com/), NLP Section, University of Copenhagen.
 My study is advised by Prof. Isabelle Augenstein and Dr. Pepa Atanasova.

 Before joining the CopeNLU in Sep 2023, I worked as a junior researcher at the KT AI2XL Lab., working on QA system.
 I obtained M.Sc in Computer Science and Engineering from Sungkyunkwan University under the supervision of Prof. Youngjoong Ko in Feb 2023.